How Distributed Computing Works

-In a shared computing system, a user can access the processing power of an entire network of computers.
+In a distributed computing system, also called a shared computing system, a user can access the processing power of an entire network of computers.

 HowStuffWorks

-Imagine that you've been assigned the task of pushing a very heavy car up a hill.
+Imagine you've been assigned the task of pushing a very heavy car up a hill.
 You're allowed to recruit people who aren't doing anything else to help you move the car.
-You've got two choices: You can look around for one person big and strong enough to do it all by him or herself, or you could grab several average people to push together.
-While you might eventually find someone large enough to push the car alone, most of the time it will be easier to just gather a group of average-sized people.
-It might sound strange, but shared computer systems use the same principle.
+You've got two choices: You can look around for one person big and strong enough to do it all by themself or you can grab several average people to push together.
+Most of the time, it'll be easier to gather a group of average-sized people.
+It might sound strange but distributed computer systems use the same principle.

 Advertisement

-Shared computing is a kind of high-performance computing.
-A shared computing system is a network of computers that work together to accomplish a specific task.
-Each computer donates part of its processing power -- and sometimes other resources -- to help achieve a goal.
-By networking thousands of computers together, a shared computing system can equal or even surpass the processing power of a supercomputer.
+A distributed computing system is a network of computers that work together to accomplish a specific task.
+Each computer donates part of its processing power — and sometimes other resources — to help achieve a goal.
+By networking thousands of computers together, a distributed computing system can equal or even surpass the processing power of a supercomputer.

 Most of the time, your computer isn't using all of its computational resources.
 There are other times when you might have your computer on, but aren't actually using it.
-A shared computing system takes advantage of these resources that otherwise would remain unused.
+A distributed computing system, also called a shared computing system, takes advantage of these resources that otherwise would remain unused.

 Shared computing systems are great for certain complex problems, but aren't useful for others.
 They can be complicated to design and administer.
 While several computer scientists are working on a way to standardize shared computing systems, many existing systems rely on unique hardware, software and architecture.

-What pieces make up a typical shared computing system?
+What pieces make up a typical distributed computing system?
 Keep reading to find out.

 Advertisement